kokkos/kokkos-resilience/README.md

 ### CMake Invocation

 Typically, invoking CMake involves the creation of a build directory.
-From the build directory, invoke CMake as (for example) follows:
+A typical CMake invocation may look like this:

 ```sh
 cmake -DCMAKE_BUILD_TYPE=Release \